orbitdb/field-manual/05_Customizing_OrbitDB/02_Choosing_a_data_structure.md

 ### Isomorphic Bookends.

-You know the drill, before starting with the actual implementation of the Index, we have to define the bookends, that make our code work in the browser and in NodeJS:
+You know the drill, before starting with the actual implementation of the Index, we have to define the bookends that make our code work in the browser and in NodeJS:

 ```js